-40. Powers of directors
+49. Powers of directors

-- 40.1 The directors are responsible for managing and directing the activities of the company to achieve the purpose(s) set out in clause 6. - The directors may use all the powers of the company except for powers that, under the Corporations Act or this constitution, may only be used by members. - 40.3 The directors must decide on the responsible financial management of the company including: - (a) any suitable written delegations of power under clause 41, and - (b) how money will be managed, such as how electronic transfers, negotiable instruments or cheques must be authorised and signed or otherwise approved. - 40.4 The directors cannot remove a director or auditor.
-Directors and auditors may only be removed by a members' resolution at a general meeting.
+- 49.1 The directors are responsible for managing and directing the activities of the Company to achieve the purposes set out in clause 6. - 49.2 The directors may use all the powers of the Company except for powers that, under the Corporations Act or this constitution, may only be used by members. - 49.3 The directors must decide on the responsible financial management of the Company including: - (a) any suitable written delegations of power under clause 50: